 Since there are no public streamflow gauges deployed in the Estero Americano Watershed, the Salmon Creek streamflow gauge is used as a proxy for evaluating streamflow response to rainfall.
-Below is the hydrograph associated with this sampling period.
+Below are two hydrographs associated with this sampling period.

 All of the sampling sites had continuous surface flow throughout the sampling period.